EMAWOnline - Illinois-Chicago transfer CJ Jones commits to K-State

 Jones averaged 11.4 points, 4.8 assists, and 3.5 rebounds per game this season for Illinois-Chicago.
 He paired those numbers with strong shooting splits, shooting 42% from the floor and 37% from three.
 He had a season-high 25 points against Bradley, where he hit 10 of his 16 shots.

-The 6-foot-3 guard can play multiple positions, including point guard.
+The 6-foot-5 guard can play multiple positions, including point guard.
 An excellent playmaker and defender, Jones will add valuable guard depth off the bench and should be a seamless fit in K-State's offense.

 This is K-State's second transfer commit, joining Michigan transfer Dug McDaniel, another guard.